iov-one/iov-faucet/README.md

 yarn build
 ```

-Then start it up using:
+Then start it for a IOV development blockchain using:

 ```
 yarn dev-init
+yarn dev-refill
 yarn dev-start
 ```